 Bites are not the only way dogs can cause harm, although they are probably the most common.
 As mentioned above, dogs can do considerable damage if they jump on you and knock you over.
 Broken bones, lacerations, and damage to any property you might be carrying are all potential injuries.
 There may also be other, less common situations where a dog harms a person.
 If you’re unsure who is responsible after an injury involving a dog, talk with a lawyer to learn more about your options.

 Dog bites in the Carolinas are common and can cause severe injuries.
 If you or a loved one has suffered major or fatal injuries because of a dog bite, we can help.
-The dog bite lawyers at Auger & Auger have been helping dog bite victims for over 26 years.
+The dog bite attorneys at Auger & Auger Accident and Injury Lawyers have been helping dog bite victims for over 26 years.
 We know what needs to be proven to get you the compensation you deserve, and we know what evidence must be shown.

 If you’re hesitating because you’re unsure if you can afford our services, don’t!
 We don’t charge a dime unless we win your case; our payment comes from the compensation we win on your behalf.
 Call us today at (855) 969-5671 or contact us online for a free, no-obligation consultation with a dog bite attorney.